-In some parts of eastern Germany, notably in Saxony-Anhalt, Sorbian is also recognized as a member of minority languages.
+In some parts of eastern Germany, notably in Saxony-Anhalt, Sorbian is also recognized as a member of the minority languages.
 It belongs to the West Slavic Minority language group and is spoken by about 60,000 people.

-Saxony is a state in eastern Germany and Saxony-Anhalt is a state of Germany.
+Saxony is a state in eastern Germany and Saxony-Anhalt is a state in Germany.
 Together, they’re both located on the border between East and West.
 Sorbian belongs to the Lechitic group of West Slavic languages.

 The language was nearly extinct by 1990 as most children were not learning it as a first language anymore.
 However, there are some efforts to keep it alive.
 There are now language immersion schools and a few radio stations that broadcast in Sorbian.

 So as you can see, there are a variety of dialects spoken all throughout Germany – some similar to each other, and some with their own unique features.